HatePrototypes: Interpretable and Transferable Representations for Implicit and Explicit Hate Speech Detection

 \paragraph{Fine-grained performance analysis} To better understand the transfer performance, we analyze results across different hate types using fine-grained annotations from the IHC dataset.
 We focus on four frequent categories of implicit hate and the neutral class in IHC: \emph{white grievance}, \emph{incitement}, \emph{group stereotypes}, and \emph{irony}.
 The evaluation setting follows the previous setup: prototypes are extracted from the IHC training set using models fine-tuned on HX, OLID, SBIC, or IHC, and then used to classify IHC instances.
 We report accuracy scores averaged across runs in \autoref{fig:bert-opt-grained}.
 Overall, OPT and BERT exhibit similar performance across categories, with SBIC-tuned models performing on par with IHC-tuned models.
 The lowest accuracy is observed for the \emph{incitement} category, where accuracy for models fine-tuned on datasets other than IHC ranges between 40\% and 58\%.

 To better understand these results, we conduct a qualitative analysis of examples that are consistently misclassified by BERT models fine-tuned on HateXplain and OLID across all seeds.
-For the irony category, misclassifications most often occur in examples featuring question-answer constructions or the use of positive lexical items to convey negative evaluative meaning.
+For the irony category, misclassifications most often occur in examples featuring question-answer constructions or ironic framing, where the derogatory meaning is implied rather than expressed through overtly negative lexical cues.
 Representative cases include \textit{“How do you call a Black man?
 You call his cell number.”}, \textit{“What do you get when you add 1 + 1?
 The average Ethiopian lifespan.”}.
 For incitement category, we observe two main patterns.
 The first pattern involves imperative or exhortative constructions, such as \textit{“Time to stop white flight \& start the white fight!”}.
 The second pattern encodes hostility or a call to action framed as neutral or even positive.
 These indirect expressions often rely on presupposed threats or appeals to group solidarity, as in \textit{“White Alabama is counting on you.”}, \textit{“Finns protest against increasing numbers of non-white invaders.”}, and \textit{“If other races can have self-care, whites can too.”}